Central bank digital currencies by country: Indonesia

 Bank Indonesia initiated Garuda Project, a project to develop Indonesian central bank digital currency on 30 November 2022.
 Bank Indonesia issued the white paper on digital Rupiah development.
 By passage of the Law on Financial Sector Development and Strengthening, digital Rupiah is legalized as form of Rupiah.

 Iran

 2016-2018 interest in CBDCs in Iran was alleged by American analysts to be for the purposes of evading American sanctions.

+Jamaica

+Jamaica launched its CBDC known as "Jam-Dex" in July 2022, with its central bank recognizing the Jam-Dex as a legal tender, making it the first country in the world to legalise CBDC.

 Myanmar

 On 26 June 2022, Myanmar's National Unity Government (NUG) issued an official statement regarding the establishment of DMMK, along with its companion mobile wallet NUGPay, although the news was announced in earlier date.
 According to Ministry of Planning, Finance and Investment of NUG, 1 DMMK is equivalent to 1 MMK and the exchange rate will be announced on weekly basis.